Need to migrate a WordPress site to a new domain?

 - A Disavow Tool that actually WORKS in a timely fashion

 - Ignoring links that pre-date the change to Google’s Terms of Service

 Consider Mom and Pop, struggling to get a new venture off the ground, and studying the prevailing literature.
-Build links ids the mantra they will encounter most often!
-The preponderance of readily available advice is now in direct contravention with many aspects of Google’s new rules.
+Building links is the mantra they will encounter most often!
+The preponderance of readily available advice is now in direct contravention of many aspects of Google’s new rules.

 Everyone wants to compete – across all levels – its part of the human condition to strive to do things better, smarter and faster than your competitors…